tarcisiodpl/ssdp/README.md

 #ssdp
 Java implementation of SSDP.
-Class Main: it is a self explanatory way how to run the algorithm.
+Class Main is a self explanatory way how to run the algorithm.

 #data
 10 microarray databases following the format accepted by the Java implementation.
 Basically they are .csv files where the label is in the last column.